-- 18E.32 Advocates should master the toolkits available through The Advocate's Gateway.
-These provide guidance on questioning a vulnerable witness, see CPD General matters 3D and the annex to this practice direction. - 18E.33 Any appointed Registered Intermediary must attend the ground rules hearing, see CPD General matters 3E.2. - 18E.34 The defence advocate at the ground rules hearing must be she or he who will conduct the recorded cross-examination.
-See listing and allocation below on continuity of counsel and release from other cases. - Topics for discussion and agreement at the ground rules hearing will depend on the individual needs of the witness, and an intermediary may provide advance indications.
+- Advocates should master the toolkits available through The Advocate's Gateway.
+The toolkits have potential relevance to applications where the witness is eligible for assistance under either s.16 or s.17 YJCEA 1999.
+These provide guidance on questioning a vulnerable witness, see CPD General matters 3D and the annex to this practice direction and the Inns of Court College of Advocacy ("ICCA") 20 Principles of Questioning. - 18E.35 Any appointed Registered Intermediary must attend the ground rules hearing, see CrimPR 3.9(2). - 18E.36 Depending on the circumstances of the case, the judge may order that the defence advocate who appeared at the ground rules hearing is to conduct the recorded cross-examination (see listing and allocation below). - Topics for discussion and agreement at the ground rules hearing will depend on the individual needs of the witness, and an intermediary may provide advance indications.
 CPD General matters 3E must be followed.
-Topics that will need discussion in every case will include: - i. the overall length of cross-examination; - ii. cross-examination by a single advocate in a multi-handed case; - iii. any restrictions on the advocate's usual duty to 'put the defence case'. - 18E.36 It may be helpful to discuss at this stage how any limitations on questioning will be explained to the jury. - 18E.37 At the ground rules hearing, the judge should: - i. rule on any application under s.100 of the CJA 2003 or s.41 of the YJCEA 1999, or other applications that may affect the cross-examination; - ii. decide how the witness may view exhibits or documents; - iii. review progress in complying with orders made at the preliminary hearing and make any necessary orders.
+Topics that may require discussion, depending on the circumstances of the case, include: - i. the overall length of cross-examination; - ii. cross-examination by a single advocate in a multi-handed case; - iii. any restrictions on the advocate's usual duty to 'put the defence case'. - 18E.38 It may be helpful to discuss at this stage how any limitations on questioning will be explained to the jury. - 18E.39 If a ground rules hearing is ordered (whether or not on a date in advance of the recorded cross-examination and re-examination), this may provide a convenient opportunity for the judge to: - i. rule on any application under s.100 of the CJA 2003 or s.41 of the YJCEA 1999, or other applications that may affect the cross-examination: - ii. decide how the witness may view exhibits or documents; - iii. review progress in complying with orders made at the preliminary hearing and make any necessary orders.